PhamVuHuyenTrang/MambaQuant/README.md

 ## Citation

-If you find MQUANT useful in your research, please consider citing our paper:
+If you find MAMBAQUANT useful in your research, please consider citing our paper:

 ```bibtex
 @inproceedings{mambaquant2024,